vatass/vatass.github.io/_projects/adaptive-shrinkage.md

     </div>
   </div>

-  ## Why It Matters: Improved Forecasting and Clinical Relevance
+  <h2>Why It Matters: Improved Forecasting and Clinical Relevance</h2>

   Our method significantly outperforms traditional models in predicting brain biomarker trajectories.
 We tested it on multiple neuroimaging studies, including **Alzheimer's Disease Neuroimaging Initiative (ADNI)** and **Baltimore Longitudinal Study of Aging (BLSA)**, as well as independent external datasets.
 Results showed: